 Last Update: September 4, 2012

 This is one of the most popular trails in Tombstone Territorial Park, and for good reason.
 Within an hour you get a view of Mount Monolith at the end of Grizzly Valley.
 The trail is well established, and you can continue along the ridge towards Grizzly Lake for as long as you like.

 View Fullscreen Map

-At kilometer 58.5 up the Dempster Highway, there is a large parking area on the left (west) side.
+At kilometer 58.5 up the Dempster Highway, there is a road that leads to a large parking area on the left (west) side of the highway.
 The trailhead is signed at the highway, so you can't miss it.
 The parking area has many parking spots and an outhouse.

 You can easily pick up the trail at the end of the parking area in the trees.
 The trail is very well established (for Yukon standards) and there is a voluntary hiker registration box not long after you enter the trees.